dynatrace-oss/opentelemetry-metric-js/README.md

 available on the metric data point, estimations based on the boundaries of the first and last buckets containing values are used.

-### Typed attributes support
+### Attribute type limitations

-The OpenTelemetry Metrics API for JavaScript supports the concept of Attributes.
+Currently, only `string` type attribute values are supported.
-These attributes consist of key-value pairs, where the keys are strings and the values are either `string`, `bool`, or `number` or arrays of the previously mentioned types and also including `null` and `undefined`.
+Attributes with values of any other type will be dropped and not exported.

-At the moment, this exporter only supports attributes with string key and value type.
-This means that if attributes of any other type are used, they will be ignored and only the string-valued attributes are going to be sent to Dynatrace.
+If you need those values to be exported, please convert them to `string` type before export.